 The mediator will facilitate the negotiations and may at times, where requested, provide an evaluative assessment of each party’s case, relay offers between the parties, and help the parties continue to exchange offers and counter-offers and work towards resolving many if not all of the issues in dispute.

-As the mediator is not in Court as a Judge, Orders cannot be made on the day but the parties can undertake to formalise the agreement reached in legally enforceable format.
+As the mediator is not in Court as a Judge, Orders cannot be made on the day but the parties can undertake to formalise the agreement reached in a legally enforceable format.